English Crime Vocabulary

 Extortion

-Extortion involves obtaining money, property or services from someone through force, threats, or other illegal means.
+Extortion is obtaining money, property, or services from someone through force, threats, or coercion.
+Blackmail and protection rackets are common types of extortion.

 Racketeering